informationsecurity-builders/informationsecurity-builders.github.io/_posts/2020-10-02-infosec-confidentiality.md

 ---
-date: 2017-01-16
+date: 2020-10-02
-title: Information Security - Confidentiality
+title: Confidentiality - A Primer
 categories:
   - Information Security
-description: "Add a credit card to your account"
+description: "What is Confidentiality?"
 type: Document
 ---